20 Tithe & Offering Messages for Any Occasion

 The more clearly you explain why people should give, the easier it will be for them to do so.
 People aren’t driven to action because of what—they follow the emotion behind a powerful why, which leads me to my next point.

-Share any type of story that highlights the difference your church makes because of donations.
+Share any type of story that highlights the difference your church makes because of the donations you receive.
+Keeping your givers front and center in the stories you share are essential.

 Real life stories about transformation will inspire more year-end gifts than statistics.
 The stories you tell this holiday season can lead directly to greater financial stability at your church.